 The Bottom Line – Mercado Del Tranvía Envigado

-While Mercado Del Rio is larger and has a bigger choice of restaurants, the new Mercado Del Tranvía food market in Envigado isn’t as busy and also has a nice atmosphere.
+Mercado Del Rio is larger and has a bigger choice of restaurants so is normally quite busy.
+The food market in Envigado wasn’t as busy, which may be why it closed.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.